AntoniosKalattas/New-Video-Notification-for-discord/README.md

     node-fetch -> https://www.npmjs.com/package/node-fetch,
     nodemon(optional) -> https://www.npmjs.com/package/nodemon

-# So far the bot supports one channel only but in the future I will make it support miltiple channels
+# So far the bot supports one youtube channel only but in the future I will make it support miltiple youtube channels

 # Bugs so far:
           Sometimes the link is not working.